maicol07/oidc-client-php/README.md

 hopes to encourage OpenID Connect use by making it simple enough for a developer with little knowledge of the OpenID Connect protocol to setup authentication.

-This package is a complete refactor of [JuliusPC/OpenID-Connect-PHP](https://github.com/JuliusPC/OpenID-Connect-PHP).

 ## Supported Specifications
 - [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html)
 - [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html) ([finding the issuer is missing](https://github.com/jumbojett/OpenID-Connect-PHP/issues/2))